Camp Out in the Catskills Backcountry

 My full solo overnight kit weighs over 40lbs (18Kg).
 That includes my tent, my sleep system, and all the food and water I’ll need for one night away.

-I recently camped out in the col between Slide and Cornell.
-From the west side of Slide Mountain to camp it was four long miles and, reader, I felt those 40lbs.
-Totally worth it — but for my next few campouts I think I’ll choose campsites closer to the trailhead.
+I recently camped out in the col between Slide Mountain and Cornell Mountain.
+From the west side of Slide to camp, it was four long-ass miles and, reader, I felt those 40lbs.
+Totally worth it, mind you — but for my next few campouts I’ll be choosing sites closer to my car.

 As it happens, many campsites in the Catskills are located within a mile or two of a trailhead.